 What's Compendium Sharing and how do I use it?

 Go beyond manual sharing by activating Compendium Sharing in the games of your choosing.
 This option allows you to automatically share all the contents of your purchased Roll20 compendiums (rule books, bestiaries, etc) with the players in your game.
 It also unlocks all of your Charactermancer supported features for your players.
 To activate Compendium Sharing, navigate to Game Settings and set Share my compendium with players? to YES.
-Limits apply and are outlined in the Compendium Sharing wiki.
+Limits apply and are outlined in the Compendium Sharing Help Center article.